Ride the rails of the Agawa Canyon Train Tour through Northern Ontario’s pristine wilderness for a unique Canadian train experince.

 Fast Facts

-- The granite bedrock in the Agawa Canyon train route is some of the oldest rock found in the world.
-The rock dates from almost 2.5 billion years ago.
+- The granite bedrock in the Agawa Canyon train route is one of the oldest rocks in the world.
+It dates back almost 2.5 billion years.

-- The glacier ice shield once covered this area about 10,000 years ago.
-During this time, the ice was up to one mile deep.
+- The glacier ice shield once covered this area about 10,000 years ago, and the ice was up to one mile deep at that time.

-- The first rails of the Algoma Central Railway were laid in 1900, with plans to eventually run the railroad as far as Hudson’s Bay.
+- The first rails of the Algoma Central Railway were laid in 1900, with plans to run the railroad as far as Hudson’s Bay eventually.

 - In 1952, the Algoma Central Railway became the first Canadian railroad to switch from steam to diesel.